isidore/MobProgrammingBook/manuscript/xx_Notes.md

   * Driver doing thinking while typing
   * Not leaving room for less skilled navigators to contribute the easy bits
   * Disturbing the focus with complaints of not wanting to be there
+  * Disengagement

-Guidelines for 1st session. timing ending.
+Guidelines for 1st session.
+Timing ending.

 We're always talking to the facilitator.

-How to contribute as a non-progremmer

-add info graphic about mobprogramming best of

 Anti-patterns
 Newbies and experts mixing in a mob
 Cellphone practice
-Jumping in to navigate to introduce concepts
+Jumping in to navigate to introduce concepts (teaching in a mob)

 What if we have personalized IDEs

-How to move from your 1st mob to your hundreth or making this a full day thing Why - basic answers
+How to move from your 1st mob to your hundredth or making this a full day thing Why - basic answers

-Testers asking about spliting the roles of driver and notetaker
+Testers asking about splitting the roles of driver and notetaker

 ToDo
 --> Ru's comments